Creating a Three-Way Switch in AutoCAD: Adding Text to Electrical Symbols

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 In this video, we will create the three-way switch.
-Now, up until now, we have done File, New every time for each of our symbols.
+Now, up until now, we have used File, New every time for each of our symbols.

-In this case, the three-way switch and the switch use exactly the same geometry, except the three-way switch has a little bit of text.
-In this case, instead of redrawing this object from scratch, let's do a File, Save As, which saves a copy of our file into our file folder.
-Then we can edit our new copy to add our text.
+In this case, the three-way switch and the regular switch use exactly the same geometry, except the three-way switch has a little bit of text.
+Instead of redrawing this object from scratch, let’s use File, Save As, which saves a copy of our file in our file folder.
+Then, we can edit the new copy to add our text.

-Let's go File, Save As, and let's rename this 3-way-switch.
-I'll hit Save, and it will retain all of our information into this copy.
-Now, all we need to do is add our text.
+Let’s go to File, Save As, and rename this file to 3-way-switch.
+I'll hit Save, and it will retain all our information in this copy.
+Now, we just need to add our text.

 AutoCAD Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-Now, this text object might be in a slightly wrong position.
-We know that we can use the Move tool to make very precise moves.
-We can also use the Move tool to make imprecise moves by doing a point-to-point move without specifying any specific geometry.
+Now, this text object might be in the wrong position.
+We know we can use the Move tool for precise moves.
+We can also use the Move tool for imprecise moves by doing a point-to-point move without specifying geometry.

-I'll make sure that my ortho is off, and I will go to Move, choose my text object, Enter to lock it in, and now I can click anywhere on the screen.
-I'll pick up here.
-Notice that the relationship of the letter 3 and this dashed orange line remain the same.
+I’ll make sure Ortho is off, then go to Move, select my text object, press ENTER to lock it in, and now I can click anywhere on the screen.

-When we are working in CAD, it is of utmost importance to have precise and accurate drawings.
-But in this case, the location of the letter 3 does not matter, but if it was something like a floor plan dimensions for walls, doors, or windows, that is extremely important, and we should always use appropriate data entry for those projects.
-There's one other way to move geometry in a non-specific way, and that is to hit Escape to cancel all tools, select the geometry, and then using the Control key on your keyboard, hold it down, and hit the arrow keys.
+When working in CAD, it is crucial to have precise and accurate drawings.
+However, in this case, the location of the letter '3' does not matter.
+If it were something like floor plan dimensions for walls, doors, or windows, that would be extremely important, and we should always use proper data entry for those projects.

-I will do a zoom extents, Control S to save, and in the next video, we will continue with our electrical symbols.
+I’ll perform a Zoom Extents, press Control+S to save, and in the next video, we’ll continue with our electrical symbols.

 photo of David Sellers